How Root Cause Analysis Software Fits into ITIL Problem Management

 Focusing Your ITIL Problem Management on What Matters

-Since time is always of the essence in these situations, you don’t want to expend your efforts fixing the wrong issues in the wrong order.
+Since time is always of the essence in these situations, you don’t want to expand your efforts fixing the wrong issues in the wrong order.
 At this point, it is essential for you to:

 - Know the correct set of steps to fix the problem the first time.